AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Data_Views_API_Overview.md

 The API is comprised of the following main areas:

 ## [Data View API](xref:DataViewAPI)
-Resources for creating, reading, updating, and deleting `/DataViews`
+Resources to create, read, update, and delete `/DataViews`

 ## [Resolved Data View API](xref:ResolvedDataViewAPI)
 For each `/DataViews/{dataViewId}`, these resources show how the data view `./Resolved/` for your user context

 ## [Resolved Data View Preview API](xref:ResolvedDataViewPreviewAPI)
-For each `/DataView` provided in request body, these resources show how the data view `./Resolved/` for your user context
+For each `/DataView` provided in the request body, resources to show how the data view `./Resolved/` for your user context

 ## [Data API](xref:DataViewsDataAPI)
 For each `/DataViews/{dataViewId}`, resources for getting the `./Data/` for a particular time range